Yu-6 torpedo: Participants and awards

+Description

 One characteristic of the Yu-6 torpedo is its high-performance processor; most western torpedoes are believed to use old, but known reliable, processors.
 The microprocessor used for the Yu-6 is of approximately Intel 80486 class.
 Some Chinese sources have claimed that Loongson-1 is used for Yu-6 torpedo.

 The transducer array of the torpedo's acoustic seeker is believed to have about the same number of transducers as the Mark 48 torpedo.
 The Yu-6 torpedo uses modular design and open architecture software programming, so that when new technologies and programs become available they can be readily incorporated.
 The first generation Chinese-made wire-guided torpedo Yu-5 torpedo, used acoustic guidance only in the final stage of an attack or if the wire was severed; in the new torpedo guidance can be switched between wire and acoustic at any time.
 If the wire is severed, the targeting information stored in the memory enables the computer on board to calculate the approximate new location of the target, augmenting the acoustic homing to achieve a higher kill probability.